See also herbal medicine.

 The following overview of first aid treatments will give you an idea of how emergencies are handled in the backcountry.
 Note: The American Red Cross and other medical authorities oppose the use of tourniquets, resetting dislocated limbs, incisions into snake bite wounds and other invasive procedures by anyone other than professional rescuers, since these are often done incorrectly and lead to complications.

 Make sure the scene is safe before beginning a rescue.
 Once you lend assistance, you must stay with the victim until other responders take over or the emergency passes.
 In the case of a conscious victim, obtain consent before providing care.
-For a child victim, obtain the consent of a parent if one is on scene.
+For a child victim, obtain the consent of a parent if there's one on scene.

 Head Injury or Stroke - Signs and symptoms of a head or brain injury include severe headache, deformity of the scalp, bleeding, loss of consciousness, nausea, raccoon eyes, unequal pupils, amnesia and/or seizures.
 If the patient hasn't suffered any blunt-force trauma to the head but complains of the worst headache of his or her life, it may be a stroke.
 Other stroke indications include slurred speech, blurred vision, a weak and rapid pulse, and disorientation or confusion.